Code examples / Structured Data / Structured data classification from scratch

 • encode_numerical_feature to apply featurewise normalization to numerical features.

-• encode_integer_categorical_feature to one-hot encode integer categorical features.
+• encode_categorical_feature to one-hot encode string or integer categorical features.

 def encode_numerical_feature(feature, name, dataset):